Gå til sidens indhold

 How is compulsory dissolution effected?

-When the bankruptcy court receives a petition for compulsory dissolution from the Danish Business Authority, the bankruptcy court assesses whether a representative of the company’s management should be summoned to a meeting.
+When the bankruptcy court receives a petition for compulsory dissolution from the Danish Business Authority, the bankruptcy court decides whether a representative of the company’s management should be summoned to a meeting.
 If so, the representative must make a statement on the company’s assets and liabilities and other circumstances.

 Based on the company’s finances and any other significant information about the company, the bankruptcy court decides how the company is to be dissolved.

-Sidst opdateret: 31. august 2024
+Sidst opdateret: 02. december 2024